5 Ways to Improve Patient Outcomes at Your Facility

 A nurse who is committed to great patient outcomes, administering an injection.

-Leaders of nursing facilities and residences are undoubtedly facing tough challenges in providing high-quality care to residents with limited resources.
-In this article, we’ll review the patient measures the government evaluates and five practical ways to improve patient outcomes.
+Leaders of healthcare facilities are undoubtedly facing tough challenges in providing high-quality care to patients with limited resources.
+In this article, we’ll review measures the government uses to evaluate clinical outcomes and discuss five practical ways to improve them at your facility:

 Outcomes and Quality Measures, Explained